-Depending on how the tumbler is shipped and delivered, some assembly may be required.
+Depending on how the tumbler is shipped and delivered, and the options purchased, some assembly may be required.
 Any assembly steps that may be necessary are described below and preferably should be performed in the order listed.

-Installing Wheels (if necessary)
+Installing Optional Wheels and Casters (if necessary)

-Support the frame of the tumbler on wood blocks or similar so the base rail is at least 6 inches above the ground.
+Support the tumbler on wood blocks or similar under each of the four feet so the tumbler feet are at least 3-1/2 inches above the ground.